robert-westenberger/knowledgebase/mathematics/discrete-mathematics/rules-of-inference.md

 \end{array}
 $$
 ## Using Rules of Inference to Build Arguments
 Rules of inference can be used to deduce new statements from the statements whose truth that we already know.
-When there are many premises, several rules of inference are often needed to show that an argument is valid.